 Perfect closure for a perfect day: Sunset from the Ukko-Pekka bridge

-When returning to the Copper Mountain along the Love Trail, your first option is to stay on the rocks I told you earlier about.
-If you feel like you could walk a little bit more, then I recommend you to walk to the Ukko-Pekka bridge where the sunset really stands out.
-On the map you can find the bridge as ‘Naantalinsalmen silta’.
+When returning to the Copper Mountain along the Love Trail, your first choice is to stay on the rocks I told you about earlier.
+If you feel like you could walk a little bit more, then I recommend you to walk to the Ukko-Pekka bridge where the sunset truly stands out.
+On the map, you can find the bridge as ‘Naantalinsalmen silta’.

 I hope you enjoyed the free walking tour in the beautiful town of Naantali.
-You can easily spot more amazing places to visit by searching social media with the hashtag #MySideOfNaantali.
+You can easily spot more charming places to visit by searching social media with the hashtag #MySideOfNaantali.